Adventure WV Orientation Experiences

 - Females: What if I might get my period while backpacking?

-Preparing for your Adventure WV Orientation Trip
+Preparing for your Adventure WV Orientation Program

 - I’ve never been backpacking, built a home, been rock climbing, been whitewater rafting, been camping…etc…before.
 Is that a problem?